marmelab/react-admin/docs/Architecture.md

 So hooks are the primary way to read and change a react-admin application state.
 We use them in almost every react-admin component, and it's perfectly normal to use react-admin hooks in your own components.

-For instance, the `useRefresh` hook packages the logic to force a redraw of the main page content, and to refetch the dataProvider for all the displayed components.
+For instance, the `useRefresh` hook packages the logic to refetch the data currently displayed on the screen.
 Developers don't need to know how it works, just how to use it:

 ```jsx
 import { useRefresh } from 'react-admin';